 In November 2022, after a sustained period of growth, OfferUp was forced to lay off 19 percent of its workforce as a result of inflation and heightened interest rates, which saw access to capital dry up.

 Today, OfferUp counts 56 million buyers and sellers on its platform while employing around 500 people.

 How Does OfferUp Make Money?

-It, furthermore, helped them to compete with the likes of Craigslist and Facebook’s Marketplace platform, which don’t charge their sellers to this date.
+It, furthermore, helped them to compete with the likes of Craigslist and Facebook’s Marketplace platform (the latter is still free to use).

 Sellers on OfferUp pay a service fee when they sell an item that needs to be shipped.
 Fees start at a minimum of $1.99 per sale, or 12.9 percent of the sales price.

 OfferUp allows sellers to ship their items to 48 states across the U.S. through its partnership with the US Postal Service.